Gramli/WeatherApi/README.md

     "XRapidAPIHost": "value from code snippet"
   }
 ```
 4. Set Weather.API as startup project and run
+5. Test it using SwaggerUI

 ## Conclusion
 ..